jmerelnyc/vllm-ascend/docs/source/_templates/Model-Deployment-Tutorial-Template.md

 **Example:**

-During the actual tuning process, the following points are most critical for performance improvement: The prefetch buffer size needs to be determined through empirical measurement to find the optimal overlap between computation and prefetching; the setting of `max-num-batched-tokens` needs to balance throughput and video memory to avoid excessive chunking or OOM risk; `cudagraph_capture_sizes` must be manually specified and cover the target concurrency; when FlashComm_v1 is enabled, it is also necessary to ensure that the values are multiples of TP; `pa_shape_list` is a temporary tuning parameter that only takes effect for specific batch sizes, requiring attention to version evolution for timely adjustments.
+During the actual tuning process, the following points are most critical for performance improvement: The prefetchInner buffer size needs to be determined through empirical measurement to find the optimal overlap between computation and prefetching; the setting of `max-num-batched-tokens` needs to balance throughput and video memory to avoid excessive chunking or OOM risk; `cudagraph_capture_sizes` must be manually specified and cover the target concurrency; when FlashComm_v1 is enabled, it is also necessary to ensure that the values are multiples of TP; `pa_shape_list` is a temporary tuning parameter that only takes effect for specific batch sizes, requiring attention to version evolution for timely adjustments.
 The coordinated configuration of the above parameters and environment variables is key to achieving extreme performance.

 ## 11 FAQ